Full-length Training

 Four-Part Workshop Series

-The flagship AMP offering is a year-long, four-part learning journey, moving from grounding and restoration to understanding trauma, systems insight and applied practice.
+The primary Adaptive Mind offering is a year-long, four-part learning journey, moving from grounding and restoration to understanding trauma, to systems and transformative change insight, and culminating in applied practice.

 Ongoing Support Group